 Nowadays, Kate had to lug her fair-trade wicker basket to the free-range butcher, sustainable fishmonger, organic greengrocer and then drive to the other side of town, in her hybrid SUV, to the store that supplied all-natural cleaning products made from oranges.
 God help you in anyone found out that you’d cleaned your bath with Jif.

 The solar-powered door-bell rang and Kate winced.
 They were here.
 She knew that having the school centenary committee agree to meet at her house for coffee was a huge coup, especially as she had only moved to the area two months ago.
 This was her big chance, and she was determined not to stuff it up.
 She inhaled, and plastered on the smile she intended to wear for the next two hours.

 “Hi!”
 Kate winced inwardly at the fake sing-song voice she automatically adopted as she pulled open the front door.

 They were in a gaggle on her doorstep.
 Designer clothes and spray tan as far as the eye could see.
 A wave of expensive perfume rolled over Kate and clawed at the back of her throat.

 There were the obligatory hugs and air kisses to get through, even though they’d all seen each other only two hours earlier at the school drop-off when everyone smiled and waved to each other as they disgorged their designer-label-clad offspring for another day of politically correct lessons at their peanut-free, we say no to bullying, school.

-Miranda, Chairperson of the committee, and self-appointed ringleader of the mums-who-mattered, eyed the designer cupcakes Kate had snuck out to the bakery and bought this morning.
+Miranda, Chairperson of the committee and self-appointed ringleader of the mums-who-matter, eyed the designer cupcakes Kate had snuck out to the bakery and bought this morning.
 She had become addicted to these little treats, never able to resist their lilac icing and delicate fondant flowers.

 “Are they gluten-free?”
 Miranda bought her painfully thin hand up to her oddly immobile face and covered her mouth as if a cupcake was going to jump off the plate and assault her with its wheatiness.